lieuzhenghong/programming-practice/project_talk_template.md

   rubberbanding which also sucks.
 - How does the server adjudicate between two different conflicting action sets?
 - What happens if two players try to drag the same token at the same time?
+- What happens if one client lags out?
+Because the server is sending deltas, it needs to also have a function to send the full game state to resynchronise

 Event-based vs time-based loop: